 The Trust System Manager and Analyst post the income distribution in the trust accounting system.
 Prior to final posting, the Trust System Manager and Analyst review and approve the distribution.
 Following the valuation of account holdings and posting of income, fees that are assessed at the account level are calculated in the trust accounting system.
 Once the fees are calculated in the trust accounting system, the Trust System Manager and Analyst post the invoices in the system which automatically debits each account.
-To ensure fees appear reasonable from month to month, the Trust System Manager and VP of Investment Research & Operations perform a review to compare total change in asset value from the prior month to the total change in fees from the prior month.
+To ensure fees appear reasonable from month to month, the Trust System Managerperforms a review to compare total change in asset value from the prior month to the total change in fees from the prior month.
 Fees should generally fluctuate up or down with the change in asset value.